sandrasny/demosphinx/README.md

 ## Introduction
 This repository serves as a simple example of using Sphinx to generate documentation from Python code and to publish that documentation to a Github Page.

-Read the docs at https://sandrasny.github.io/demosphinx/.
+Read the docs for this repository at https://sandrasny.github.io/demosphinx/.

-## Notes / ToDo for this user guide
+### Notes / TODOs for this user guide
 - Establish / describe docstring style
 - Note that code must ideally be packaged in functions for this documentation system to work
 - Errors in a module leads to the documentation for that module not showing up, e.g. errors due to mixed Python 2 and 3